MauriceBoendermaker/common_s3nse_hackathon_2026/BACKEND_PLAN.md

    published transcript, stated plainly.
 2. **Data honesty.** The proof shows the policy holds over data from Mobula.
 We prove honest *computation*, not honest *data*.
 Naming this earns credit.
-3. **VK equality.** Both verifiers are "the same circuit" only because both were derived from one zkey — made visible by the on-chain `VK_HASH` on both sides.
+3. **ENS resolution.** The Solana program cannot read ENS; it accepts the payout address the lender's client supplies.
+The payer is the party incentivised to resolve correctly, and the borrower detects misdirection immediately (no funds arrive).
+This is the softest edge in the design — name it first.
-4. **ENS resolution.** The Solana program cannot read ENS; it accepts the payout address the lender's client supplies.
-The payer is the party incentivised to resolve correctly, and the borrower detects misdirection immediately.
+4. **One-time key compartmentalisation.** Deriving the payout key from a single ECDH secret means the viewing key can also spend (§3.1).
+Unlinkability is unaffected; compartmentalisation is.
-5. **Gateway metadata.** Whoever operates the backend/gateway sees request timing and IPs even when it never sees plaintext.
+5. **Gateway metadata.** Whoever operates the backend sees request timing and IPs even when it never sees plaintext.
 6. **`groth16-solana` is unaudited** at 0.2.0 (only 0.0.1 was covered by the Light Protocol v3 audit).
 Say "widely used, 128k downloads, unaudited" — do **not** tell judges it is audited.